 Peace for the journey,

 If you’d like to follow Jadon’s progress please visit my fb page.
 All posts pertaining to Jadon will be made public.
 If you’d like to read a nice article about Jadon’s story published by the Laurinburg Exchange, click here.
+In addition, Jadon’s has been featured on the local Charlotte NBC station.
+You can view it by clicking here.
 Along the way and as we go, there will be many ways you can help us.
 We’re not shy about asking.
 We need help at so many levels.
 If you would like to join Jadon’s fight in a financial way, please click here.
 Every dollar raised will go specifically toward paying for the financial cost of getting our boy well.
 We are eternally grateful!
 Please feel free to share the link to this post but keep in mind that all rights are reserved by me.
 If you’d like to use a quote, please seek my permission first.
 Thank you!

 ©F.ElaineOlsen.
 All rights reserved.